Pre1ude0/pre1udedev/src/lib/blogs/server-kablooie.md

 > (Have in mind that I have this funky issue with the family wifi where my whole setup randomly loses internet connection at a random time of day (this will be important in a minute))

-One day I kinda realize that my the fans of my server have been going crazy (like I can audibly hear it all times) for a while now and it's been also just running slow in general (like pages take a solid while to load up).
+One day I kinda realize that the fans of my server have been going crazy (like I can audibly hear it all times) for a while now and it's been also just running slow in general (like pages take a solid while to load up).
 At first I didn't really think much of it - it's never really been in my room before so I just naturally assumed it's always been running like this.

-One day I get genuinely curious of what kind of workload is the server handling that is sound like that I run `ps -aux` only to be greeted by MULTIPLE **WINDOWS** OF PUPPETEER MANAGED CHROME BROWSERS OPEN, just lingering there
+One day I get genuinely curious of what kind of workload is the server handling that makes it sound like that I proceed to run `ps -aux` only to be greeted by MULTIPLE **WINDOWS** OF PUPPETEER MANAGED CHROME BROWSERS OPEN, just lingering there

 #### fuck...